MSMcDowall/CharacteristicSubstructure/README.md

 ###To find just the representative substructures (must specify SMILES file name):

     python source/algorithm.py SMILES_file_name 1 [Frequency threshold in [0,1], default:0.8]

+##Dependencies

+    NetworkX is required to run the algorithm.py file as it provides the subgraph isomorphism algorithm MatplotLib is required if the user wishes to draw the molecule though it is not required to run the algorithm.py

 ##Contents